finkmoritz/inherited_inline_fantasy_statblocks_issue/README.md

 # Overview

-This project reproduces a bug with the Fantasy Statblock plugin when using inherited inline statblocks.
+This project reproduces a bug with the [Fantasy Statblocks](https://github.com/javalent/fantasy-statblocks) plugin when using inherited inline statblocks.

 # Setup

-Install & enable the Fantasy Statblocks plugin and enable the setting "Automatically Parse Frontmatter for Creatures".
+Install & enable the [Fantasy Statblocks](https://github.com/javalent/fantasy-statblocks) plugin and enable the setting "Automatically Parse Frontmatter for Creatures".

 # Issue